Artwork for podcast Top Traders Unplugged

 Alan:

-Well, you mentioned running the economy hot and obviously we've had the announcement now, of course, Warsh as the nominee to be Fed chair, and again, lots of different views on Warsh, and he has at times sounded hawkish and at times sounded dovish.
+Exactly.
+Well, you mentioned running the economy hot and obviously we've had the announcement now, of Warsh as the nominee to be Fed chair, and again, lots of different views on Warsh, and he has at times sounded hawkish and at times sounded dovish.
 How do you think he'll play it in the early days?

 Ian:

-His ideas, I think, are taken very seriously within the Federal Reserve System would be my perception.
-And so I think that he is likely to want to deliver those lower interest rates that President Trump will suggest.
+His ideas, I think, are taken very seriously, within the Federal Reserve System, would be my perception.
+And so, I think that he is likely to want to deliver those lower interest rates that President Trump will suggest.

-eech that he gave that day in:
+ech that he gave that day, in:

-So the way that I could see this playing out is that actually the negative surprise for markets could be that Chair Warsh says, okay, no more bond purchases, no more MBS purchases.
+So, the way that I could see this playing out is that, actually, the negative surprise for markets could be that Chair Warsh says, okay, no more bond purchases, no more MBS purchases.
 We are going to reduce the size of the balance sheet.
 But you know what, that reduces global liquidity.

-And so you could get those bond yields coming down or interest rates coming down because we actually start to see some of the froth coming out of markets.
+And so, you could get those bond yields coming down or interest rates coming down because we actually start to see some of the froth coming out of markets.
 And in the past, rates have responded when the froth has come out of market.

-So it may not be quite as market friendly as I think a lot of people would like, but I can see how he could reconcile getting rates down.
-But it's probably around that qt.
-Accelerating qt.
+So, it may not be quite as market friendly as I think a lot of people would like, but I can see how he could reconcile getting rates down.
+But it's probably around that QT.
+Accelerating QT.

 Alan:

-So there is some debate as to what he says is really plausible because obviously when they've tried to shrink the balance sheet before, it's led to problems in the repo market, etc.
+Yeah, obviously the Fed has totally shifted how it conducts monetary policy into this excess reserve system.
+So, there is some debate as to what he says is really plausible because obviously when they've tried to shrink the balance sheet before, it's led to problems in the repo market, etc.

 Ian:

-And I think one of the things that's been a feature of the discussions I've listened to over the last couple of years is the discussion about the ample reserve system.
-And so I think there could be some quite interesting technical changes.
+And I think one of the things that has been a feature of the discussions I've listened to over the last couple of years is the discussion about the ample reserve system.
+And so, I think there could be some quite interesting technical changes.
+And it wouldn't surprise me that, at the same time that there's deregulation for banks, there might be some changed views around how the reserve programs work, and maybe the US moving something closer towards what we see in Europe and the UK.

 Alan: